One in three people born this year will develop dementia, according to new figures.

 As people live longer than ever before, the numbers with dementia will rise.
 The latest analysis, commissioned by the charity and carried out by the Office of Health Economics, was released to mark World Alzheimer’s Day.

 What is Live-in-dementia-care-at-home live in care?

-Live-in care in Live-in-dementia-care-at-home is where you have a fully trained carer living with you in your own home.
+Live in care Live-in-dementia-care-at-home is where you have a fully trained carer living with you in your own home.
 Your live-in carer from Live In Care Live-in-dementia-care-at-home (Living Carers Ltd) will support you with your specific care needs to keep you safe, comfortable and independent at home.
 Contact us today to learn more.

-The exact cost of your home care in Live-in-dementia-care-at-home will be dependent on your care needs; this will be confirmed once we have visited your home in Live-in-dementia-care-at-home to conduct a no-obligation full care assessment.
+The exact cost of live in care in Live-in-dementia-care-at-home will be dependent on your care needs; this will be confirmed once we have visited your home in Live-in-dementia-care-at-home to conduct a no-obligation full care assessment.
 Contact us today to learn more.